csswizardry/csswizardry.github.com/_posts/2016-06-01-improving-your-css-with-parker.md

    [<cite>Mixins Better for
    Performance</cite>](/2016/02/mixins-better-for-performance/)).</small>
    `@extend` transplants selectors from one part of your project to all converge on another.
-This has plenty of its own problems—detailed in the linked articles—but it ultimately gives us a long, unwieldy list of selectors chained to the same declarations; it increases our Selectors Per Rule.
+This has plenty of its own problems — detailed in the linked articles — but it ultimately gives us a long, unwieldy list of selectors chained to the same declarations; it increases our Selectors Per Rule.

 In the extreme, it’s not uncommon to see `@extend` being abused by developers